ietf-tools/svgcheck/README.md

 This program takes an XML file containing an SVG or an RFC document.
 It then compares all of the SVG elements with the schema defined in the document with [RFC 7996 bis](https://datatracker.ietf.org/doc/draft-7996-bis).
 The program has the option of modifying and writing out a version of the input that passes the defined schema.

-The [RFC Editor](https://www.rfc-editor.org) is in the process of changing the canonical input format of [Internet-Draft](https://en.wikipedia.org/wiki/Internet_Draft) and [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) docuemnts.
-As part of this process, the ability to create artwork which is not ASCII text is being introduced.
-This is being done with SVG.
-However, the full set of SVG does not match with the archival nature of RFCs so a subset of the SVG specification is being defined by the RFC Editor that eliminates many capabilities such as animation.
-Additionally, there is a requirement that the images have the widest possible usage both by printers, monochrome displays and individuals with visual disabilities.
-Further information on the process can be found on the RFC Editor at the [RFC Editor](https://www.rfc-editor.org) site.

 ## Usage